DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/authentication.md

 For instance, assume that you switch to a role that logs you in on **website A**.
 After you switch to this role, you log in to **website B** in test code.
 TestCafe adds the new cookie to the role branch.
 If you switch to a different role and then back to the initial role in the same test run, you will be logged to **both website A and B**.
 If you switch to this role in a different test, you will be logged in to **website A** only.

-If a website uses [HTTP Basic](https://en.wikipedia.org/wiki/Basic_access_authentication) or [Windows (NTLM)](https://en.wikipedia.org/wiki/NT_LAN_Manager) authentication, use the approach described in [HTTP Authentication](http-authentication.md).

-## Anonymous Role
+### Anonymous Role

 You can switch back to an unregistered user by using an anonymous role.
-This role is returned by the static `Role.anonymous()` function.
+This role is returned by the static [Role.anonymous()](../../reference/test-api/role/anonymous.md) function.

 ```js
 import { Selector, Role } from 'testcafe';